+Isaac Asimov Asks, “How Do People Get New Ideas?”
+Note from Arthur Obermayer, friend of the author: In 1959, I worked as a scientist at Allied Research Associates in Boston.
 The company was an MIT spinoff that originally focused on the effects of nuclear weapons on aircraft structures.
 The company received a contract with the acronym GLIPAR (Guide Line Identification Program for Antimissile Research) from the Advanced Research Projects Agency to elicit the most creative approaches possible for a ballistic missile defense system.

 There are simple accessible answers to that question all over the place and countless best-selling books.
 It’s an easy question to answer but it’s the wrong question.
 There are generally two ways to become more innovative.
 We can add things to what we’re already doing (innovation by addition) or we can take things away that get in the way of innovation (innovation by subtraction).

+We tend to focus on additive innovation because it’s a lot easier than subtractive innovation.
+We can add innovation days.
+But we all know this crap doesn’t work.
+Innovation by addition is tangible.
+Additive innovation quickly turns into activity for its own sake: innovation champions, innovation awards, innovation panels.
+But…here’s another thought.
+Want to kill innovation?
+Three Reasons Instructional Designers Need to Know about Tin Can.
+So, I’m an instructional designer, with an emphasis on design.
 I learned about acronyms like AICC and SCORM purely in self-defense, so my eyes wouldn’t cross when I talked to developers.
 And honestly – it wasn’t that important for me to know that much about those standards because there was such a short list of things I could do with them.
 But Tin Can is different, and it’s important for IDs to start wrapping their heads around it.
 There’s this thing that happened with SCORM – it could actually originally do a lot of different things, but as it got implemented, we started defining it very narrowly.

 Think of three things from the course you'd like to take away and apply back on the job.
 This is critically important.
 If you feel you've learned something you'd like to use, you won't get the results you want if you forget what your goals are.
-Unfortunately, learner follow-through from this method is likely less than half than that of another—more research-based—method.
+On the handout, you'll see space to write down your three goals.
+I'm going to give you 20 minutes to do this—because it's so important! " Unfortunately, learner follow-through from this method is likely less than half than that of another—more research-based—method.

 When trainers perform action planning, we recognize that learning is not enough.
 Consider the following diagram.
 Enter triggered action planning.
 Wait but why: Why Generation Y Yuppies Are Unhappy.
 Say hi to Lucy.
 Lucy is part of Generation Y, the generation born between the late 1970s and the mid 1990s.
 She’s also part of a yuppie culture that makes up a large portion of Gen Y. I have a term for yuppies in the Gen Y age group—I call them Gen Y Protagonists & Special Yuppies, or GYPSYs.
 A GYPSY is a unique brand of yuppie, one who thinks they are the main character of a very special story.
-Problems with Survey Questions.
-Dr. Patti Phillips has focused on the implementation of ROI evaluation for the past seven years.
-She assisted in building an international evaluation consulting business, helped launch the ROI Network, and developed and managed international partnerships with organizations interested in implementing the ROI methodology.
-Prior to her involvement with ROI, she worked 13 years in the electric utility industry.
-As the manager of market research and planning and marketing administration, Phillips helped launched a number of initiatives, including Marketing University, a unique learning environment for new sales representatives.
+So Lucy’s enjoying her GYPSY life, and she’s very pleased to be Lucy.
+Lucy’s kind of unhappy.
+To get to the bottom of why, we need to define what makes someone happy or unhappy in the first place.

 She has served as contributing author in a number of publications, including Donald Kirkpatrick's Evaluating Training Programs (Berrett-Koehler, 1998), Lorraine L.